Breadcrumb

 This page reviews the principles of Responsible Conduct of Research (RCR) and the use of CITI courses to satisfy RCR training requirements.

 Please note: this is not the same as the Human Subjects Research (HSR) training required for IRB applications.
-For instructions regarding HSR training, go to this page instead.
+For instructions regarding HSR training, visit CITI Program Training for IRB Requirements.

 What is Responsible Conduct of Research (RCR)?